ObserverOfTime/Discord-Nihilism-Theme/README.md

 # Discord Nihilism Theme

-A darker, compact discord theme.
+**A darker, compact discord theme.**

 >Designed for use with Discord's dark theme.
-If you're using the desktop client, you should also enable BetterDiscord's dark mode.
+If you're using the desktop client, you should also enable BetterDiscord's dark mode for maximum darkness.

 ### **Latest version**

-- **Windows:** v3.01
+- **Windows:** v3.01.1
-- **Web:** v3.01
+- **Web:** v3.01.1

 ## Features